 Richard W. Brinker Endowed Scholarship

 Dr. Dick Brinker came to Auburn University in 1988 with a joint appointment in teaching and extension.
-He was at Auburn for 23 years, with 13 of those years serving as the Dean of the College of Forestry, Wildlife and Environment.
+He was at Auburn for 23 years, with 13 of those years serving as the Dean of the School of Forestry and Wildlife Sciences.
 Among the many accomplishments during his tenure, he oversaw the joining of the forestry and wildlife programs and the construction of the Forestry and Wildlife Building on Duncan Drive.
-This endowment was established by Dr. Brinker and his wife and Suzanne Brinker for the purpose of providing funds for excellence in the College of Forestry, Wildlife and Environment.

 Burgin Timberland Endowed Scholarship in Forestry